Unlock the remarkable life span of high functioning autism!

 When discussing high functioning autism and life expectancy, it's important to consider the factors that can impact the overall lifespan of individuals on the autism spectrum.
 While autism itself does not directly reduce life expectancy, several factors contribute to the disparities observed in health outcomes.

-A study conducted in the UK estimated that autistic individuals have a 16-year lower life expectancy compared to the general population, with an average lifespan of 66 years.
+A study conducted in the UK estimated that autistic individuals have a 16-year lower life expectancy compared to the general population, with an average life span of 66 years.
 The highest difference in mortality rates is observed in adults aged 18-44, where mortality is four times higher than that of the general population [1].
 However, it is important to note that the widely reported statistic of autistic people living 16 years less on average is likely to be incorrect, according to the same study.

 Co-occurring conditions play a significant role in impacting the life expectancy of individuals with high functioning autism.
 Autistic individuals without intellectual disability also experience a similar reduction in life expectancy, indicating that factors beyond co-occurring conditions contribute to the lower life expectancy.
 This highlights the need to address health disparities and provide comprehensive support for individuals on the autism spectrum.